-Expert judgment is constructive for managers who lack knowledge and is most appropriate for big projects when quantitative estimation alone is insufficient.
+Expert judgment is constructive for managers who lack knowledge and is most appropriate for large projects where quantitative estimation alone is not sufficient.

 Analogous / Comparative

 It is possible to estimate how long it will take to complete a task or project by comparing it to similar ones.
-This approach concentrates on “analogous” or “comparative” reasoning to produce an estimate by drawing on knowledge and past experiences.
+This approach focuses on “analogical” or “comparative” reasoning to make an estimate based on knowledge and experience.

 Pros & Cons of Analogous / Comparative Estimation

 - Pros: Comparative / Analogous estimation is one of the quickest and easiest methods for estimating resources.